quanteda/tutorials.quanteda.io/content/statistical-analysis/keyness.markdown

 draft: false
 ---

-Keyness is a signed two-by-two association scores orignnally implimented in [WordSmith](http://www.lexically.net/wordsmith/) to identify frequent words in documents.
+Keyness is a signed two-by-two association scores originally implimented in [WordSmith](http://www.lexically.net/wordsmith/) to identify frequent words in documents in a target and reference group.

 ```r